 Fortunately, there are steps you can take to help you get rid of the keto flu as soon as possible.
 Or at least make it less severe.
 Don’t panic, and most importantly, know that you’ll get through this.

 Protect yourself from losing too many electrolytes and combat their effects.
 A simple hack would be to drink water with a pinch or two of salt.
-You can also drink homemade bone broth as a delicious alternative.
+You can also drink homemade bone broth as a delicious alternative, or try keto-friendly electrolyte supplements.

 In addition, add extra salt to your home-cooked keto meals.
 Eat more electrolyte-rich keto foods like meats, fatty fish, leafy greens, nuts, and seeds.
 Of course, your choices depend on your intolerances, allergies, and personal food preferences.